 Given how popular this blend is, there are tons of different options to choose from.
 Most major coffee brands make a hazelnut blend, or you can try making one at home with hazelnut extract!

 Who can resist the buttery sweetness of caramel?
-Caramel coffee is becoming increasingly popular for the simple fact that it is awesome.
+Caramel coffee is becoming an increasingly popular coffee flavor for the simple fact that it is awesome.

 These blends tend to be on the sweet side.
 They usually feature a smooth, robust flavor profile and will treat the drinker to a rich and satisfying experience.